-There are so much incredible things to do in Singapore!
+There are so many incredible things to do in Singapore!

-Although Singapore seems to look so small on the world’s map, but it bursts wide array of impressive attractions and exciting activities which are incomparable with other country.
+Although Singapore seems to look so small on the world’s map, it bursts a wide array of impressive attractions and exciting activities which are incomparable with other countries.

 Whether you want to shop until you drop; have a little fresh air amidst the bustling city or immerse yourself in thrilling fun, Singapore offers them all.

 In the list below, we have come out 35 places in Singapore where you should visit them at least once in the lifetime.

 Check them out and find the inspiration for your next places to visit in Singapore!

 Top 35 Places To Visit In Singapore

 1. Infinity Pool at Marina Bay Sands

 Imagine yourself taking a dip in the world’s largest infinity pool while gazing down the skyline and the glittering city landscape.